 From time to time, we have been involved in various legal proceedings.
-We believe that all such litigation is routine in nature and incidental to the conduct of our business, and we believe that no such litigation, will have a material adverse effect on our financial condition, cash flows, or results of operations.
+We believe that all such litigation is routine in nature and incidental to the conduct of our business.
+We believe that no such litigation will have a material adverse effect on our financial condition, cash flows, or results of operations.

 On August 21, 2002, a lawsuit was filed against us in the State Court of Fulton County, State of Georgia by T.N.S.
 Mills, Inc. and Bowling Green Spinning Company in which the plaintiffs are claiming damages of approximately \$830,000 related to an alleged oral guarantee of money owed to them by a third-party vendor.
-We have not provided for this exposure, as we believe that this claim is without merit and we intend to vigorously defend this matter.
+On July 27, 2004 the court granted our motion for summary judgment.